 To learn more about the Specialty Crop Enhancement Team program, click here.

-These workshops and specialty crop enhancement teams will be occurring and working throughout 2015-2016.
+These workshops and specialty crop enhancement teams occurred throughout 2015-2016.

 Post Harvest Handling Workshops

-Renewing the Countryside and Minnesota Institute for Sustainable Agriculture will be hosting four half day workshops during March 2015 (see below).
-These workshops will be presented by farmers Lisa Baker of Bakers’ Acres, Laura Frerichs of Loon Organics and Joan Olson of Prairie Drifter Farm and will cover a range of topics (see below).
-Cost to attend includes lunch.
-Workshop attendees will also get a discounted rate for the Wholesale Success book which can be purchased at the workshop with cash, check or money order.
+Renewing the Countryside and Minnesota Institute for Sustainable Agriculture hosted four half day workshops during March 2015 (see below).
+These workshops were presented by farmers Lisa Baker of Bakers’ Acres, Laura Frerichs of Loon Organics and Joan Olson of Prairie Drifter Farm and covered a range of topics (see below).

 Harvest, respiration, cleaning & cooling, packing area, infrastructure, sorting & grading, storage, packing & packaging, transport, and display & point-of-sale.